top of page

 Directions: Enter "Park Hama'ayonot" into Waze and click on “ כביש פארק המעיינות 669".
 At the traffic circle before the entrance to Gan Hashlosha turn right and continue to the large parking lot.

-Admission: The park is open from 8.00 a.m. to 5.00 p.m. and the Visitor Center closes then.
-However, the park is never completely closed and there is an exit/entrance from and to the parking area just before the gate.
+Admission: The Visitor Center closes at 5.00 p.m. but there is entrance/exit between the park and the parking area after this time.
 There is no admission charge.
 The Visitor Center is run by the Israel Nature and Parks Authority.
-You can request a brochure in English.
-The map is helpful for exploring the activities here.
-The Visitor Center sells snack foods and drinks, and rentals for golf carts and bicycles are available from here.
-It also has restrooms and lockers.
+You can request a brochure in English, which has a very helpful map.
+The Visitor Center sells snack foods and drinks, and golf cart and bicycle rentals are available from here.
+There are restrooms and lockers.
 There are no restrooms or changing facilities elsewhere in the park.

 Public transport: There are frequent buses between Afula and Beit She'an that stop at the intersection for Gan Hashlosha.
 From here it is a 1.0-Km/12-minute walk to the park entrance.